 The key to solving this problem is to parse or split text based on pattern matching or Excel substrings.
 The typical separators or delimiters include tabs, semicolons, commas, hyphens, and spaces.
 For example, if you go to the Data tab, you’ll see a Text to Columns item.
 Unfortunately, it seems people dismiss this choice because their data is already in columns.

 - Right-click the column header to the right of the names you wish to split and select Insert.
-For example, if your names are in Column A, click Column B. This new blank column is where we will put the Last Name.
+For example, if your names are in Column A, click Column B. This new blank is where we will put the Last Name.

 - Click the column header of the column you wish to split.
 In my example, the names are in Column A.